mcurto/eDNA_Metagenomics/README.md

 All outputs are saved in the gunzip compressed format.
 The resulting files were then converted into fasta farmat.

 ## Homology search with blast
-We used blastn from from ncbi-blast-2.12.0+ to find homology betwee the shot-gun reads and different reference databases: 1) The nucleotide database from genebank (nt); 2) A database composed of freshwater fish genomes (genome); 3) A database composed of freshwater fish transcriptomes (transcriptomes).
-The program run with the folowing code:
+We used blastn from from ncbi-blast-2.12.0+ to find homology betwee the shot-gun reads and different reference databases: 1) The nucleotide database from genebank (nt); 2) Fish genomes of all species with resources available for all families present in Portugal plus the genomes from fish that are commonly eaten by humans (genome); 3)Fish transcriptomes of all species with resources available for all families present in Portugal plus the transcriptomes from fish that are commonly eaten by humans (transcriptomes).
+The program ran with the folowing code:

     blastn -query /path/to/Metagenomics_reads.fasta \
     -db /path/to/nt/database/nt -perc_identity 90 -qcov_hsp_perc 0.9 \